Bamburi Airport

-Bamburi Airport is an airport in Kenya.
+Bamburi Airport is a small airstrip located near Bamburi, north of Mombasa along Kenya’s coast.
+It primarily serves private charters and light aircraft, providing convenient access to nearby resorts, beaches, and residential areas.
+The airstrip has minimal infrastructure and is not used for scheduled commercial flights.
+Its proximity to Nyali and Mombasa’s North Coast makes it useful for tourism, private transfers, and occasional emergency or logistical operations.

 Location

 Bamburi Airport (IATA: BMQ) is located in Mombasa County, in the town of Bamburi, in southeastern Kenya, close to the Indian Ocean coast.

 Its location is approximately 430 km, by air, southeast of Nairobi International Airport, the country's largest civilian airport.
 The geographic coordinates of this airport are:3° 58' 48.00"S, 39° 43' 48.00"E (Latitude: -3.98000; Longitude:39.73000).

 Overview

 Bamburi Airport is a small airport that serves the town of Bamburi.
 At the moment, there is no scheduled airline service to Bamburi Airport.
 Situated at 78 ft above sea level, the airport has a single asphalt runway that measures 985 m in length.